Atrenoch/WHSTechNotes/journal.md

+# October 21, 2021

+AI is a growing technology, that is being used to transform the effectiveness and outcome of jobs.
+AI gets better and better everyday, helping businesses find ways to solve problems in software, or structure of an overall conpany.
+AI is beneficial for education, because if a student or techer need help with an idea or don't fully understand something, AI can come through and build answers or reasons for that thought.
+AI can help with transportation, by giving a better response with mapping out a destination.
+AI can be harmful too, in ways that the world is not seemingly preparing for.
+There has already been AI waiters at a restaraunt, there have been people using AI to pose as someone else.
+AI also may eventually be able to pull real peoples emails, or personal data off the intrernet.
+These examples are just a few of what has happened in the real world.
+A new thing that Tesla has been developing is the AI powered maid robot; the robot cleans the house, cooks for you, and does much more.
+What if the robot malfunctioned, and leaked all of a person's personal data...
+Cameras always active, maybe even a microphone captures the audio and visuals of a household.
+These are things to consider with AI now in our everyday lives, causing our privacy and humanity to be stripped away.

 # October 16, 2024

 Coding can impprove problem solving skills, because most of the time when coding, you are either trying to create something or solve a problem while coding if it doesn't work.